Dragon of Mordiford: The Convict and the Serpent

 In another account, the Mordiford Dragon was more serpentine and lived in Haugh Wood for some years.
 The poisonous creature terrorized the area to the point where it decreased the working population of the town.
 Eventually a local convict offered to kill the creature if he were given a pardon.
 The pardon was granted, and the convict acquired a bow, arrows, and a large cider barrel.
-He then went to the River Lugg where the serpent drank its water and concealed himself in the barrel.
+He then concealed himself in the barrel at the River Lugg, where the serpent drank its water.
 Once the dragon arrived at the river, the convict shot an arrow through a hole in the barrel, piercing the creature's heart.
 But as the dragon died, its poison flowed into the barrel, killing the convict as well.